Archive for the ‘accessing cues’ Category

 Makes small and distanced pictures of what he thinks and bigger and closer of the others.
 Many pictures flow around his head, sometimes without any content, which may confuse him.
 They can be often one of many sources of information.
 A lot of ID of external origin, i.e. he hears other people talking in his head with authoritative or authoritarian intonation.
 He loses rhythm while talking to others, because tries to do both things at a time – be up-time and talk to you and in-time listening to ID.
 Uses external reference like ’they said’?.

-4. Options and procedures – Options – uses many verbs and action words.
+Might be reactive.
+Less focused on the speaker, trances out often, his faces expresses conentration, reflexion or looking for something.
+He quotes a lot. - Options and procedures – Options – uses many verbs and action words.
 Values freedom.
 Loves possibilities and diversion, the more to choose from the better he will feel.
 That`s why he can make many pictures in front of his face, all of them allowing him to choose from different ideas.
 Other possibility is that he will have a few framed matrix without any content, which he would fulfill with options that come up.
 He accepts much more than finds the opposite.
 He is pretty relaxed and confident – characteritsic since there is always some other solution.
 Voice would be a bit slower than usually, sentences often ill-formed.
 I consider Carribbean life style one big options MP – they wake up in the morning, there`s not too much to do on the island, so they just take it easy, it`s ok no matter what crops up.
 Face expresses looking and searching for possibilities, there`s no tension in the muscles, rather stable colours.

 – Procedures person is characterised above all by gestures they make.

 To know the procedure they have to have some sort of internal way of organizing it – my observation is it`s almost always a list with course of action or a set of small pictures grouped together in a sequence and organized from left to right, up down etc. Quite often there`s ID which literally counts the steps.
 These people will say: ‘firstly, we.’?, ’then.’?, ‘next.’? and move their fingers accordingly or simply point with them reading steps from a list.
 Probably it`s the most easily spotted MP – pictures will be small, framed, with the written list, close to their faces, contrasted, rather 2D.
 Are very specific, can drill you with their eyes, ask loads of questions and don`t know what to do when the idea is chunked up too much.
 Then they lose safety or confidence, because there are no steps which could be followed.
 May have loads of ID is sometimes is faster than they speak.
 ID can lead them to other questions or explain in confident manner what to do next.
 He listens pricesely to the speaker, faces him and pays attention.
 Doen`t trance very much, spends most of his time uptime.
 Uses his hands all the time close to his body.
-Often procedure person combines it with chunking up – naturally his language is specific, precise and full of expamples.
+Often procedure person combines it with chunking up – naturally his language is specific, precise and full of expamples. - Chunk up and chunk down – Chunk up person uses many nominalizations with no contextual meaning, often abstract words or the ones without specific designates.
+Makes huge, unframed pictures, usually 3D, puts them relatively further away.
+His head is retrorsed back, hardly ever looks down – there`s no place there to make pictures.
+Relaxed face, feels pleasant.
+Doesn`t specify his thoughts too much.
+Eyes are rather stable.
+Little ID, voice rather slow and fluent.
+These people are trance machines, spend a lot of time inside their heads.
+MP combined often with options.

 – Chunk down person asks a lot and produces precise, well-formed clauses.
 Easily gets excited, ’turned on’?, gestures a lot.
 Makes many moving pictures around his head.
 Mainly in frames with a lot of contrast – that`s why his eyes move a lot.
 Can have ID which asks questions to chunk down the information.
 When finds the example feels relieved, might sigh or express the kinesthetic state of ‘I know what we are talking about’?.
-Avoids nominalizations.
+Avoids nominalizations. - Accepting and polarised – Accepting person will mostly agree with you and is basically like O Rh+ blood type – goes ok with all types.

 Accepting people state their attitude in positives, are mostly motivation towards, when they oppose often feel unpleasant kinesthetics.
 Stable, pleasant, slow, fluent voice.
 ID confirms what the others say or is turned off.
 They nod very often, pay attention to the speaker.
 Often professionaly they take roles of so-called altruits and work for others – volunteers, doctors, etc. Big, still pictures close to their heads.
 They often bend towards the speaker, often go into kinesthetic mode.

 – Polarised – ‘žbut’?, ‘no’?, ‘however’? people.
 They have an inbuilt generator of generating alternatives to what is said and done.
 You will know they will not agree with you watching their face – muscles, particularly around their lips and eyes get tense, they do a lot of internal talking and often have the kinesthetics of ‘mistake being made’? or ‘it`s not ok’?.
 Many pictures close to their heads with changing options and possibilities.
 Characteristic grimace on the face, eyebrows closer to the base of the nose.
 Very drilling look, analizing the speaker – polarised people, now wonder, don`t build too much rapport – are subconsciously perceived by speakers as hostile or unfriendly.
 They don`t smile too much and enjoy much less.
 In Satir`s categories – a computer.
-There`s a lot of tension and stress in their lives.
+There`s a lot of tension and stress in their lives. - Similarities and differences – Similarities person is easily hard to be spotted.
+The reason is that he will be like many others.
+Carries himself similarily, doesn`t stick out of the crowd.
+Bases his life on what he already knows, which gives him safety.
+Most of the time he spends looking left – to where his past is, because in this area he has organised pictures on which he bases his decisions.
+Sees more than hears, makes big coloured pictures from the past which let him assess the future and present.
+He lives according to what was than to what will be.
+If satisified, becomes a very loyal husband, client, partner – because pictures from the future will be based on the ones from the past, and you are already in them.

 That`s why the don`t forgive that easily too.
 Verbally they make a lot of comparisons.
 In a new situation ID might appear, together with fear and tension.